Kometa-Team/Kometa/docs/config/operations.md

     ???+ example "Example"

-        Removes all Managed Collections (Collections with the `PMM` Label) that are not configured in the Current Run.
+        Removes all Managed Collections (Collections with the `Kometa` Label) that are not configured in the Current Run.

         ```yaml
         libraries: